r-cybersecurity/your-experience-starting-in-security/README.md

 # your-experience-starting-in-security

-This is an invite-only program for positive members of r/cybersecurity to create an article detailing how they broke in to security, where they are now, and what people should know about the field.
-We would want those hosted on your blog, **not** CC licensed (I mean, if you really want to, I'm not stopping you?), and we will provide a link to those plus a short bio about you in an r/cybersecurity wiki page (and potentially in other situations as well).
+This is an invite-only program for positive members of r/cybersecurity, r/SecurityCareerAdvice, etc. to create an article detailing how they broke in to security, where they are now, and what people should know about the field.
+We would want those hosted on your blog, in a GitHub gist, or whatever works best for you - and we will provide a link to those plus a short bio about you in a handful of situations.

 ### What is this?